aloofy92/ecommerce-project-final-front/README.md

+# Project Title: Ecommerce Marketplace

+Project Description: An ecommerce store for photographers and hobbyists alike.
+Users can browse various photographers products.

+Table of Contents:

+How to intall and run the project:

-# Getting Started with Create React App
+ Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).